The nature of being a voluntary member of a society,

 As more and more of us do this we will end up in a conversation about what is the common good for our time and mutually embrace it.
 What we believe as societies to be the common good is not static.
 It is constantly maturing.
 Therefore the conversation also needs to be continuous.

 It is also a call to as much as possible solve our social, political, economic, and environmental challenges in the private sector, by executing cooperative actions beyond the demands of governments.
-We are all free to join or leave participation in private for-profit and non-profit organizations at anytime.
+At anytime, we are all free to join or leave participation in private for-profit and non-profit organizations.
 Therefore they honor and build on individual freedom.
 At the same time those that give priority to the common good are building a society that is moral as the result of free choice by individuals and organizations.

 Moral behavior cannot be legislated.